My Automated Content Pipeline

 •Verifies every scheduled piece published across all platforms

-•Pulls GA4 traffic data with social breakdown by platform (LinkedIn, YouTube, TikTok, etc.) plus YTD totals since Jan 1
+•Pulls GA4 traffic data with social breakdown by platform (LinkedIn, YouTube, TikTok) plus YTD totals since Jan 1

 •Pulls Google Search Console indexing, clicks, rankings, and YTD impressions/clicks